How to Make a Low Budget Movie or Short Film

 A lot of filmmakers write scripts that take place in their rooms, because that’s all they have.
 That’s perfectly normal.
 But why do they insist on writing about characters they have no idea about?

 Write about people you know.
-It’ll make your short film look real.
+It’ll make your film look real.

-If you don’t know anything about firefighters, for example, but your short film is about a firefighter trapped in your room, it’s going to come out fake.
+If you don’t know anything about firefighters, but your film is about a firefighter trapped in a room, how realistic is it going to be?
 But let’s say you know the postman very well.
-Why not write a story with the postman trapped in your room?
+Why not write a story with the postman trapped in a room instead?

 You don’t have to change the genre.
-If horror’s your thing, or comedy, whatever, pick characters who you know, and place them in those situations.
-Don’t write characters that you have never met or know personally.
+If horror’s your thing, go for it.
+Pick characters who you know, and place them in situations that excite you.
+Don’t write about characters that you have never met or know personally.

-Kurosawa made Samurai movies, Spielberg made and still makes films for kids, and Scorcese made movies about Robert de Niro and Joe Pesci killing people.
+Kurosawa made Samurai movies, Spielberg made films for kids, and Scorcese made movies about Robert de Niro and Joe Pesci killing people.
 Tarantino makes movies about psychopaths cracking jokes before and after killing people.
 They write about things they know.

 3 Don’t make your film in 4K or 8K

-Many Oscar winning films are shot and projected in 2K.
+Many films are still being shot and projected in 2K.
 That’s HD for all practical purposes.
 1080p.

 Here’s how shooting in 1080p opens some magical doors: